microsoft/semantic-kernel/samples/apps/copilot-chat-app/scripts/README.md

 .\1_install-reqs.cmd
 ```

-Before starting the backend, make sure your `appsettings.json` is up to date with the correct endpoints and your OpenAI or Azure OpenAI key has been stored using `dotnet user-secret`.
+Before starting the backend, make sure your `appsettings.json` is up to date with the correct endpoints and your OpenAI or Azure OpenAI key has been stored using `dotnet user-secrets`.
 This script will generate a localhost developer certificate, and build and run the backend.
 ```
 .\2_init-backend.cmd